bentekkie/config-manager/README.md

 # Server Config Manager
-> A streamlimed web interface to manage config files on a remote server
+> A streamlined web interface to manage config files on a remote server

 [![NPM Version][npm-image]][npm-url]